Undergraduate Registration FAQs

 - What should I do if I have a class during my registration period?
 Is there someone I should contact to get that changed?

-The gap of time between enrollment appointment openings is three hours in length.
-During that three-hour appointment no students other than those whose appointment have already started will be able to register during that time.
+The gap of time between enrollment appointment openings is three hours in length each day of registration.
+During that three-hour period no students other than those whose appointment have already started will be able to register for classes.

-Though your registration period may open while you are in class, you have plenty of time to register for the next semester under this new system.
+Though your registration period may open while you are in class, you have plenty of time to register before the next student group gains access to enrollment.
 Please abide by your classroom guidelines and register for your courses either before or after your course has ended.
 Your enrollment appointment will not be changed due to a scheduling conflict.